advanced12iq/my-test-rep/docs/SORNYAK_METHOD_COMPARISON.md

 ## Comparison with Conventional Optimization Methods

-To provide a more comprehensive analysis, we have compared the Sormyakov methods with several conventional optimization algorithms:
+To provide a more comprehensive analysis, we have compared the Sornyak methods with several conventional optimization algorithms:

 ### Conventional Methods Implemented